Kavelstorf

 Kavelstorf is a village and a former municipality in the district of Rostock, in Mecklenburg-Vorpommern, Germany.
 Since 7 June 2009, it has been part of the Dummerstorf municipality.
 Before this, it was part of the Warnow-Ost Amt.

+Geography

+Kavelstorf is situated ten kilometers southeast of Rostock, between the lower Warnow river and its tributaries, the Kösterbeck and the Zarnow.
+Parts of the valleys of these three waterways are designated as nature reserves.

+History

+On 1 July 1950, the previously independent municipality of Griebnitz was incorporated.
+From 1987 to 1989, a secret depot was located in Kavelstorf, where Internationale Messtechnik Import-Export GmbH (IMES), a subsidiary of the Commercial Coordination sector, stored weapons of war intended for export.